actions-rs/.github/.github/ISSUE_TEMPLATE/bug_report.md

 Do the checklist before filing an issue:

  * [ ] Is this related to the `actions-rs` Actions?
-If not, use GitHub Community forum to ask questions about Actions in a whole: https://github.community
+       If you think it's a problem related to Github Actions in general, use GitHub Community forum instead: https://github.community
  * [ ] You've read the Contributing section about bugs reporting: https://github.com/actions-rs/.github/blob/master/CONTRIBUTING.md#reporting-bugs
  * [ ] Is this something you can debug and fix?
 Send a pull request!
 Bug fixes and documentation fixes are welcome.